 Getting to Bryce Canyon National Park

-Bryce Canyon National Park is located 130 miles from Capitol Reef National Park along Utah Route 12.
-It offers a free seasonal shuttle bus that departs from the visitor center every 15 minutes and stops at the lodge, the campgrounds and Sunset, Bryce, Inspiration and Sunset Points.
+Bryce Canyon National Park is located 130 miles (209 km) from Capitol Reef National Park along Utah Route 12.
+It offers a free seasonal shuttle bus departing from the visitor center every 15 minutes.
+It stops at the lodge, the campgrounds and Sunset, Bryce, Inspiration and Sunset Points.

 Day 6 Zion National Park